the Vision for Living Simply

 Over those 20ish years, I have traveled through the ridiculous hills, valleys, craters, and other ginormously-large depths of mental illness.
 I feel like I’ve been prescribed every imaginable antidepressant known to man, and I’ve had countless unproductive conversations with my husband in an effort to help him understand what things feel like inside my head.

-But ya know what?
 I’ve learned so, so much along the way.
 Not only that, but I’ve researched the hell out of depression, anxiety, mental health, and wellness in general.
-The rabbit holes of the Internet have distracted the crap out of me for years, but that actually helped me learn as much as I have.
+Yes, I have college degrees, but life experience and the rabbit holes of the Internet have proven most beneficial in helping me learn about managing my illnesses.

 In fact, I’ll share one of the most important things I’ve learned.
 Ya ready?
 Ya sure?
 Okay, listen up … ’cause this is important.

 Mental illness puts us at a ridiculous disadvantage.
-But if you’re not willing to do some work on YOU–all the self-help in the world … is worthless.
+But if you’re not willing to put in the time and do some hard work on YOU–all the self-help in the world … is worthless.

 I believe I am uniquely qualified to partner with you in your endeavor to find a stronger, happier you.
 You deserve to live a less stressed, more satisfying, and fulfilling life.